UnityPoint Health - John Stoddard Cancer Center - Radiation Oncology

 • Allows completion of radiation before chemotherapy begins, if required.

-HDR has been a proven standard of care for breast, cervical, endometrial, esophageal, prostate, rectal and lung cancer treatments.
+HDR has been a proven standard of care for breast (APBI), cervical, endometrial, esophageal, prostate, rectal and lung cancer treatments.
 Having one of only a few HDR units in the state of Iowa for the past ten years, Stoddard Cancer Center has cared for hundreds of patients who would have otherwise had weeks of additional radiation treatment or required a hospital stay.

 Radiopharmaceutical Therapy

-• Radioactive Iodine Ablation Therapy
+Radioactive Iodine Ablation Therapy (thyroid cancer)

 Optune